 On the other hand, paying a higher price does not necessarily guarantee that you will get the best surgeon.
 To ensure that you find a skilled LASIK surgeon to perform your surgery, spend ample time researching the credentials of the eye surgeons in your area.

 The cost of surgery can be daunting for many patients interested in undergoing vision correction treatment.
 However, what many patients don’t know is that LASIK financing is available for those who can’t afford to make the full payment up front.
 Financing allows you to break the total cost (which can range from $499 to $2,500 per eye) into smaller monthly payments that work with your individual budget.
-Financing may be available through your provider or via a third party, such as CareCredit®.
+Financing may be available through your provider or via a third party.
 Learn more about financing the cost by reading the sections below.

 In-House Payment Plans

 Talk to your surgeon about the cost of laser eye surgery and what financing options may be available.
 Eye surgeons usually offer a variety of payment options to their patients.
 Many surgeons work with local and national banks to provide low interest monthly payment plans, or allow patients to cover the cost of the laser eye surgery procedure in installments.
 Be sure to tell your surgeon if you have a flexible spending account – he or she may have forms for you to fill out.
 Even if you cannot afford the cost of treatment upfront, you should consult with a local refractive surgeon; most are willing and able to help make the cost of treatment more affordable.